0nix/ggj21/twine/evidence_questioning.md

 ### 2.3 Owning Wealth of Nations (super leader +1 OR leader +1)

 You report that in the preliminary sweep of Albert Hassel's apartment you found a book that was clearly of some relevance to Leitzka.
 Upon inspection, you discover that the book was entitled "Wealth of Nations", translated.
-The book had a dust jacket on to make it look like as if it was a cookbook, which was clearly an attempt to hide it's contents.
-This was a likely attempt to hide the contents of the book and as such highly suspicious of being an unauthorized publication, worthy of mentioning.
+The book had a dust jacket on to make it look like as if it was a cookbook, which was clearly an attempt to hide its contents.
+This was a likely attempt to hide the contents of the book and as such highly suspicious of being an unauthorized publication.

 Both Lieutenant Sessler and Sergeant Bayer nod in unison, Sessler chuckles a bit while Bayer rubs his chin stubble.